rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 ### ⚙️ Implementation

 1. Run `picorv32a` design floorplan using OpenLANE flow and generate necessary outputs.
-   Commands to invoke the OpenLANE flow and perform floorplan are as follows:
+   Commands to invoke the OpenLANE flow and perform floorplan are as follows:# Change directory to openlane flow directory To begin using the OpenLANE flow, first navigate to the OpenLANE working directory by running:
+   `cd ~/Desktop/work/tools/openlane_working_dir/openlane` Once the alias is set up, simply run `docker` to start the OpenLANE Docker container. you can launch OpenLANE in interactive mode by running:`./flow.tcl -interactive` then load the required Tcl package `package require openlane 0.9`.
+Prepare the design environment for 'picorv32a' `prep -design picorv32a` Once the design is prepped, you can begin first running synthesis `run_synthesis`.
+After synthesis completes, proceed to floorplanning with commond `run_floorplan`

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day2/floorplan.png)

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day2/floorplanc.png)

-2. Calculate the die area in microns from the values in the floorplan DEF file.
+3. Calculate the die area in microns from the values in the floorplan DEF file.
    Below is a screenshot or snippet showing the relevant part of the `floorplan.def` file:

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day2/dia%20area%20.png)